 Your pins and needles, even numbness could be something simple or it could be a stroke.
 How can you know which?

-Generally, if the numbness comes on suddenly and there is no apparent reason for it, you should suspect a stroke.
+Generally, if the numbness comes on suddenly and there is no apparent reason for it, like you were laying on the affected side, you should suspect a stroke.
 If it is accompanied by weakness, it could be a stroke.

 If you have the above with out any cause, you could be having a stroke.